lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-d-a-specifier-for-a-rest-parameter.md

 #### Additional Notes and Examples

-Note that the syntax order specifies that `&rest` parameters must be written *before* the `&key` parameters.
+Note that the syntax order specifies that the `&rest` parameter must occur *before* the `&key` parameter(s).

-Also note that if there are keyword parameters, then all the rest parameters will have to be keyword parameters and therefore it will always have to be an even number of parameters that the lambda list represents as the `&rest` parameters.
-Meaning it will always expect all additional parameters to be of the form `:key value` pairs.
+Also note that if there are keyword parameters, then the rest parameter will have to be of the form of keyword arguments, meaning keyword value pairs.
+Therefore the rest parameter in a lambda list which also has a key parameter will always expect an even number of arguments provided that the lambda list represents as the `&rest` parameter.

-If there are no keyword parameters, then the rest parameters do not have to have keys, which allows for an odd number of parameters.
+If there are no keyword parameters, then the rest arguments do not have to have keys, which allows for an odd number of arguments.

+##### `&rest` Parameter Example Without `&key` Parameters

 ```lisp
 (flet ((hello (a b &rest c)